sjmoran/satire-classifier/README.md

 | + *Watch word list*              | 0.91  | 0.72             |
 | + *Word2vec*              |  0.93    |  0.74           |

 The unigram features reap most of the gain in FScore on this dataset.
-Punctuation/capitalisation features give another boost demonstrating their importance for the satire detection task (! tends to be discriminative of satire articles).
+Punctuation/capitalisation features give another boost demonstrating their importance for the satire detection task (! tends to be discriminative of satirical articles).
 Sentiment features boost training performance by a small amount but hurt testing performance.
 The watch word (intensifier, interjection) feature hurts performance on the training dataset but benefits testing FScore.
 Finaly integrating the continuous word2vec features boosts training FScore (very lower dimensional word vectors - 10 dimensions - appear to be best here).

 If we choose the features leading to the highest 10-fold cross-validation score (0.93) we would select all the features, which gives us a test set score of 0.74.
-The original paper by Burfoot and Baldwin obtain a best score of 0.78 on the test set.
+The original paper by Burfoot and Baldwin obtain a best score of 0.78 on the same test set.

-The small gains in effectiveness after adding each feature would need to be cross-checked with a statistical significance test (e.g. t-test) to see if they are actually statistically significant.
+A limitation of this study is that the small gains in effectiveness after adding each feature would need to be cross-checked with a statistical significance test (e.g. t-test) to see if they are actually statistically significant.

 The [DummyClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.dummy.DummyClassifier.html) which generates predictions uniformly at random performs the best out of all DummyClassifiers (uniform, stratified, most frequent etc).
 It scores a mean 0.10 FScore via 10-fold cross-validation on the training dataset using all the available feature sets combined.
 This sanity check shows that our informed classifier is performing better than random.